-Since we live in Dayton, Ohio, and have a hard time finding affordable and fresh seafood, I’ve been looking for shortcuts to get good quality fish to eat.
-I want to add more seafood to our diet, but I want the best quality and it does get expensive.
+Since we live in Dayton, Ohio, and have a hard time finding affordable, fresh, good quality seafood, I’ve been looking for shortcuts to get good quality fish to eat.
+I want to add more seafood to our diet, and I want the best quality but it does get expensive.

 There are a couple fish markets, a couple local grocery stores with pricey fresh seafood, and Jungle Jim’s about an hour away that have good fresh seafood selections and we use those on special occasions.
 But I still want other options.

-Everything arrived flash frozen with dry ice and regular ice.
-Everything is recyclable and very little plastic and no styrofoam!
+Each seafood serving arrived flash frozen with dry ice and regular ice.
+All the packing material is recyclable and very little plastic and no styrofoam!

 I love the sustainability practices and that I know exactly where my fish and seafood came from.